simplyequipped/pyjs8call/README.md

     See the [JS8Call downloads](http://files.js8call.com/latest.html) page for OS-specific packages as well as source files.
 If you are compiling from source for Linux be sure to read the INSTALL file at the top level of the JS8Call repo.

+    **NOTE:** When installing JS8Call on Windows be sure to selection the option to add JS8Call to PATH during the installation process.
+If this step is skipped *pyjs8call* will not be able to locate the JS8Call executable.

     Install xvfb if running headless (not supported on Windows).
 On Debian systems:
     ```
     sudo apt install xvfb